Jaip-Coding/NONE/README.md

 # NONE
-NONE is an esoteric programming language that can output text
+NONE is an esoteric programming language that can output letters, numbers and special characters.

 ## About
 NONE is an esoteric programming language that can output text created by Jaip-Coding in 2023.
 Together with the included generator, it can also be used to encrypt and decrypt text to NONE format.
 The current version is 1.0